By Sarah Ooko, Senior Communications & Media Officer, World Vision Kenya

 To address this problem, World Vision has been donating assistive devices such as wheelchairs to hundreds of children with disability across the country.
 This is one of the ways in which affected children feel included in various life activities, instead of being segrated due to their disability.

 "Thanks to the wheelchairs, the children are able to go to school, participate in class actively, play with friends, perform chores independently and enjoy life just as other children without disability," notes Anne Waichinga, the Associate Director for Education and Child Protection at World Vision Kenya.

-Watch this video to see how our programmes are protecting children with disabilities against sexual abuse and other injustices
+Watch this video to see how our programmes are

 According to Anne, Kenya needs to increase the amount of money allocated for the support of children with disability.
 "This will make it possible for all affected children to get assistive devices and other services such as rehabilitative therapy that will improve their wellbeing and help them succeed in life."

 Lilian Awuor, a Child Wellbeing Facilitator at World Vision Kenya (Katito Area Programme) states that more sensitisation is required to break the stigma associated with disability.

 Lilian Awour, Child Protection Facilitator at World Vision Kenya (Katito Area Programme) plays with Mercy,9, whose school performance has improved due to the wheelchair she received from the organisation.
 She is also able to perform house chores independently. ©2018 World Vision/Photo by Sarah Ooko.

 "Before, parents were hiding these children.
 But with the advocacy we've been doing, attitudes are slowly beginning to change.
 We have to keep on giving positive information about disability so people can stop viewing it as a curse."

 Lilian states that disability is not inability.
 "Affected children just need to be supported, accepted and loved so they can enjoy their rights and excel in life like other children."